S Corporation vs C Corp: Everything You Need to Know

 Think about your short- and long-term goals when deciding on a business structure.
 You can always consult with skilled professionals in the accounting and legal fields for advice on which corporate structure best suits your company's needs, now and in the future.

 If you need help determining whether an S or C corporation structure is right for your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.